Nlege001/ReactiveRiskIdentification/README.md

 - We were able to get a training acuuracy of 99% and validation accuracy of 62%

 ## What were some constraints while training these models?
 - limited computation was an important factor while training models because personal computers and laptops were predominantly used.
 Epochs would take long and repeated trainings would take about 2-3 hours sometimes.
-Uploading the dataset to Google colab was also a problem nut using the Kaggle API solves this.
+Uploading the dataset to Google colab was also a problem but using the Kaggle API solves this.